islashu/neovim-config/tmux.md

 # set pressing esc time to 0
 set -s escape-time 0

-# split panes using | and -
+# split panes using | and -, using this, you will not need to use the prefix key, but may run into complications.
-bind | split-window -h
+bind-key -n | split-window -h
-bind - split-window -v
+bind-key -n _ split-window -v